python/cpython/Doc/library/runpy.rst

    .. index::
       module: __main__

-   Execute the code of the specified module and return the resulting module globals dictionary.
+   Execute the code of the specified module and return the resulting module's globals dictionary.
 The module code is first located using the standard import mechanism (refer to :pep:`302` for details) and then executed in a fresh module namespace.